BA (York), MA (Goldsmiths), PhD (Cardiff), DPhil (Oxford – due for completion 2017)

-My project current develops a ‘cybersecurity anthropotechnics’: a theoretical and political sensibility towards the ubiquitous integration of humans and digital machines.
-It considers how humans and technics are essentially entangled, how cyber-technics inform and shape our social imaginary and technological anticipations, how the securities of cyber are broad civilizational and existential issues, and how this genuinely holistic view of cybersecurity requires a comprehensive orientation towards stability, sustainability, and security to address and inform design decisions that will shape our future.
+My current project involves the development of a ‘cybersecurity anthropotechnics’: a theoretical and political approach to the ‘super wicked problem’ of the integration of humans and digital machines.
+It considers how humans and technics are essentially entangled, how cyber-technics inform and shape our social imaginary and technological anticipations, and how the securities of cyber are broad civilizational and existential issues.

 Cybersecurity anthropotechnics therefore focuses on how we might better consider the constitutive effect of this digital integration process on humanity, so both philosophically and methodologically it draws on a liberal arts approach of ‘encircling’ the problem using analytic tools that cross the rigid boundaries of disciplines.